geopm/geopm/CONTRIBUTING.md

 slightly differently.

 Use C style variable names with lower case and underscores.
-Upper camel case is used exclusively for class names.
+Upper camel case (pascal case) is used exclusively for class names.
 Prefix all member variables with "m_" and all global variables with "g_".
-Do not prefix class methods with "get_" or "set_", the interface should reflect the usage.
+Prefer to avoid prefixing class names "get_" or "set_" if the interface can reflect the usage.

 Please avoid global variables as much as possible and if it is necessary to use a global (primarily for C code) please scope them